nathanchess/Kind-Sound/README.md

 Sometimes, all it takes is a kind word to make someone’s day.
 We wanted to provide a moment of peace for those who are struggling mentally and emotionally and let them know that even strangers in a wide, wide world do care

+## How to use:

+1. Run npm start on the client folder to run frontend react application
+2. Run npm start on the server folder to start the port 5000 node js server
+3. That's it!
+Have fun!